Aaronnnpf/restaurant-project/README.md

 * The About section is 2nd on the list and very clear againt the background on the drop down menu, This allows me to find out more about the staff and who they are.

+* There are reviews on the front page so that people can see what is thought about the restaurant and to also bring some confidence to booking a table at the restaurant.

 * Navigation
 ![Navigation](https://github.com/Aaronnnpf/restaurant-project/blob/main/docs/readme/dropdown.png "Dropdown")